wso2/docs-open-banking/en/docs/install-and-setup/deploy-with-docker.md

 5. Volume mount the IS connector on the `obiam` container.

-    !!!info
-        This step is required based on the WSO2 Identity Server version and the update level you are using:

-        - For WSO2 Identity Server 5.11.0 as the base product, follow the instructions below if you are using Docker images with the tag **docker.wso2.com/wso2-obiam:3.0.0.76-is5.11.0.239 or above**.
-        - For WSO2 Identity Server 6.0.0 as the base product, follow the instructions below if you are using Docker images with the tag **docker.wso2.com/wso2-obiam:3.0.0.76-is6.0.0.71 or above**.

     1. Go to the `volumes` section of the `obiam` service in the `docker-compose.yml` in the `<DOCKER_COMPOSE_HOME>` directory.
     2. Change the root directory path of the extracted WSO2 IS Connector with `<IS_CONNECTOR_HOME>`.